Weight Loss Is A Journey, Not A Sprint.

 Truth was, when I was growing taller, I really did grow slimmer.
 I was 12 years old in the picture on the right.
 I was very active in sports throughout my secondary school days; joined the basketball team and was a cross country runner.
 However, as 'O' levels came, all CCA's stopped.
 I wasn't aware that the halt in my trainings would affect my weight.
 I wasn't expanding as much calories as I was before and was still eating the same amount of food that I've used to.
 Thus, I grew.

-I stopped being active, & my health suffered
+I stopped being active and my health suffered

 Fast food all day, everyday